-Table F-2.
-Initial list of lead-by-example actions

-Action Timing Needed Resources Implementation Needs GHG Savings Cost or Cost Savings Question/ Notes 1 Require the use of audiovisual (A/V) teleconferencing between state employees. increased use as Some A/V resources are already available; Increased facilities needed; may need education/training. employees about available resources; travel; cost of Is there any education related to Alaska's current A/V resources?
+Ia able F-2.
+Initial list of lead-by-example actions Action Timing Needed Resources Implementation Needs GHG Savings Cost or Cost Savings Question/ Notes 1 Require the use of audiovisual (A/V) teleconferencing between state employees.
+Immediate implementation using available resources; increased use as more A/V centers are made available.
+Some A/V resources are already available; Increased facilities needed; may need education/training. employees about Elimination of cost of air or ground travel; cost of increased use of A/V resources.
+Is there any education related to Alaska's current A/V resources?
 Are there additional barriers to use that should be considered?
-2 Convert state-owned fleets to use lower-carbon fuels and/or have more energy-efficient vehicles. more efficient New, more energy- efficient vehicles; lower- carbon fuels.
+2 fleets to use lower- carbon fuels and/or have more energy- efficient vehicles.
+Phased implementation: older vehicles are replaced with more efficient vehicles or those that can use lower-carbon fuels.
+New, more energy- efficient vehicles; lower- carbon fuels.
 Develop purchasing protocol to identify fleet vehicles for replacement and direct appropriate conversion.
 GHG savings as a result of using lower-emission fuels and/or vehicles. vehicles to more efficient models; likely decreased costs over the life of the vehicle, How many state vehicles are there?
 Does Alaska have an obligation to purchase cars from American companies?
 Is there a central purchasing authority that this policy should be tailored toward?
 3 Develop expansive incentives for environmentally friendly commuting and comprehensive telecommuting policies for state employees.
-Incentives for carpooling and transit; increased infrastructure to support telecommuting. preferred parking; State employees commuting less or more efficiently reduces GHG emissions.
-Increased Does Alaska have a telecommuting policy for any state employees? За State managers will immediately authorize certain employees to telecommute.
 Immediate implementation.
-Infrastructure to support telecommuting. for telecommuting more efficiently Increased Does Alaska have a telecommuting policy for any state employees?
+Incentives for carpooling and transit; increased infrastructure to support telecommuting.
+Develop incentives for carpooling and use of transit, such as transit passes or preferred parking; develop telecommuting policies.
+State employees commuting less or more efficiently reduces GHG emissions.
+Does Alaska have a telecommuting policy for any state employees? За State managers will immediately authorize certain employees to telecommute.
+Immediate implementation.
+Infrastructure to support telecommuting.
+Develop telecommuting policy; identify priority employees for telecommuting (e.g., those who commute more than 5 miles, those who do not have regular field or customer work).
+State employees commuting less or more efficiently reduces GHG emissions.
+Does Alaska have a telecommuting policy for any state employees?